Foliated manifolds, algebraic K-theory, and a secondary invariant: Factorization over algebraic -theory of smooth functions

 \subsection{Characteristic cocycles}

 In order to construct the regulator we use the method introduced in \cite{Bunke:2012fk} based on the notion of characteristic cocycles.
 We consider the category of chain complexes $\Ch$.
-We have introduced in Definition \ref{jkdjlqwdqwdqwd}, where here we forget the algebra structure.
-Using the Chern character forms (Definitions \ref{ffwefwefewfewfwfw} and \ref{qldjqwldqwdqwdqwd}) and their naturality (equations \eqref{wqdqwdqwdwqdwqwqdqd} and \eqref{wqdqwdqwdwqdwqwqdqd1}) we get characteristic cocycles (see \cite[Def.
-2.12]{Bunke:2012fk})
+We have introduced in Definition \ref{jkdjlqwdqwdqwd}, where here we forget the algebra structure, and we use \cite[Lemma 7.12]{2013arXiv1311.3188B} for the sheaf condition.